the French flag

 Could you introduce yourself?
 What are you currently doing?

-To earn a living: At the age of 60, I am concluding a career as an executive in the international industry (working with French, Swiss, German, and American groups) and as a consultant in industrial and commercial strategy (for American, British, French, and Italian groups), primarily in the aeronautics sector but also in thermal regulation.
+To earn a living: At the age of 60, I am drawing to the end of a career as a senior executive in international industry (with French, Swiss, German, and American groups) and as a consultant in industrial and commercial strategy (for American, British, French, and Italian groups), primarily in the aeronautics sector but also in thermal regulation.

-To live: For about fifteen years, I have been voluntarily managing several series at L’Harmattan, overseeing the publication of around fifty French works and translations, mainly in philosophy (metaphysics, religions, and traditional esotericism).
+To live: For about fifteen years, I have been running several series at L'Harmattan on a voluntary basis, overseeing the publication of some fifty French works and translations, mainly in philosophy (metaphysics, religions, and traditional esotericism).
 These include works by Jean Borella, Robert Bolton, Frithjof Schuon, Gilbert Durand, François Chenique, Wolfgang Smith, Kenryo Kanamatsu, Françoise Bonardel, among others.

 This work has enabled me to direct collective volumes such as What is Metaphysics?
-(2010), The Metaphysics of Fairy Tales (2011), Metaphysics and Psychoanalysis (2013), and, after seven years of effort, Physics and Metaphysics, published simultaneously in France and the United States (2018).
+(2010), The Metaphysics of Fairy Tales (2011), Metaphysics and Psychoanalysis (2013), and, after seven years' work, Physics and Metaphysics, published simultaneously in France and the United States (2018).

 Since the 1990s, I have been writing books, primarily on religions and a philosophy of knowledge – although my first publication did not appear until 2005.